ehharris/ReactJS-Website/team/sprint4.md

 #### What we changed this sprint

 We did a much better job of managing our time this sprint.
 This was a goal from the previous sprint after struggling the last day of that sprint.
 Coming together as a team and getting a better understanding of how long each task would take really improved our burndown chart.
 We managed to not add any major code sections the last day of this sprint and instead focused on our CodeClimate smells and duplication, as well as our test coverage.
+We also improved on working as a team on tasks as opposed to taking a "Divide and Conquer" approach, especially when we worked on large and complicated parts of the code.

 #### What we did well